neo-kai-shuen/arizona-covhort-pasc-analysis/README.md

 ### Understanding the effects of mental health well-being on the risks of developing PASC (Post-acute Sequelae of SARS-CoV-2) infection for Arizona CoVHORT Track PCC Participants

+#### Acknowledgements

+Thank you to The University of Arizona and CDC Grant NU58IP000005 Tracking the Burden, distribution, and impact of Post COVID-19 conditions in diverse populations for children, adolescents, and adults (Track PCC) for funding this project.

+Data Sharing and Publication - Please note that the raw data, results and outputs of this project may be subject to limitations on dissemination.
+Depending on the nature of the findings and their potential implications, full public release may not be possible.
+Any decisions regarding publication or productization will be made in consultation with the supervising institution and relevant stakeholders.

 #### Problem